FAQ: Can a light sensor be used with electric blind motors?

 There are two slots on either side of the light sensor that accept a flat screwdriver blade.
 When you rotate the screwdriver blade in each slot, it will pop the clamps inside the unit, releasing the top cover.

-You can then lift off the cover, exposing the battery compartment, the setting switches, and the light threshold adjusters.
 Note that the light sensor itself is on the backside of the unit, inside the transparent suction cup.
 When you mount the unit on a glass surface or window, the controls are facing you, but the light sensor monitors light conditions on the opposite side.

 The correct orientation of the unit is for the multi-pole DIP switch to be on the right, with the battery compartment at the bottom of the circuit board.
 The battery itself (supplied) is a standard 3 volt button battery unit and will be marked with a positive (+) (top) and negative (-) (bottom) terminal.